SasView/documents/Sasview Roadmap.md

 **Late 2024 - Mid 2025 - Release 6.1**

-Subject to the availability of sufficient resources, release 6.1 will focus on wrapping up some new features and preparing for more distributed operation.
+Subject to the availability of sufficient resources, release 6.1 will focus on wrapping up some new features and preparing for more distributed operations.
-In particular, the new fitting functionality such as allowing for the reading in of an array representing either P(Q) or S(Q) for P*S, fitting oriented models to 1D slices, etc. should be ready for this release along with some more advanced resolution calculation options, while continuing work on a web app, allowing computational code to run on a cluster with an intelligent launcher/scheduler for the GUI frontend which will make the use of the cluster backend transparent to the user, data pipelining etc as well starting work on providing intelligent feedback.
+In particular, the new fitting functionality such as allowing for the reading in of an array representing either P(Q) or S(Q) for P*S, fitting oriented models to 1D slices, etc. should be ready for this release along with some more advanced resolution calculation options, while continuing work on a web app, allowing computational code to run on a cluster with an intelligent launcher/scheduler for the GUI frontend which will make the use of the cluster backend transparent to the user, data pipelining etc as well as starting work on providing intelligent feedback.
 Work should begin on adding PRISM[^9] (polymer reference interaction site model), McSAS and FFSAS (providing users with better approaches for obtaining particle size distributions) fitting modules.
 However, while the web UI and remote job operation work will continue, is not expected to be ready for this release.
-Meanwhile, tutorial and community development efforts will continue and documentation tasks as envisioned in the documentation strategy exercices will be worked on.
+Meanwhile, tutorial and community development efforts will continue and documentation tasks as envisioned in the documentation strategy exercises will be worked on.
 Along with work on some infrastructure projects such as providing more robust parallel processing support.

 Task Summary (Subject to the availability of sufficient resources):